 Now we need to generate the ClientId and ClientSecret.
 So navigate to the _layouts/15/appregnew.aspx page

-There click on the Generate button for the Client Id and Client Secret fields.
-Then give a title and Domain put the website which we have created in Azure (without https://).
-And the Redirect URI put the website URL, make sure to give in https:
+They click on the Generate button for the Client ID and Client Secret fields.
+Then, give a title and Domain, and enter the website that we created in Azure (without https://).
+And the Redirect URI, put the website URL, make sure to give in https:

-Now open the AppManiest.xml file and give full control to the Site Collection like below:
+Now open the AppManifest.xml file and give full control to the Site Collection like below:

-There add the ClientId in RemoteWebApplication inside AppPrincipal tag.
-AppManifest.xml looks like below:
+There, add the ClientId in RemoteWebApplication inside the AppPrincipal tag.
+AppManifest.xml looks like this:

 AppEventReceiver Code: